MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex8_Workbooks.md

 22. Select the **Advanced Settings** tab in the Query.

 23. Review the *When items are selected, export parameters* setting.
-Notice the *LocationDetail* field is selected.
+Notice the *LocationDetails* field is selected.

 24. Select **Done Editing** at the bottom of the query.

-25. Select **Edit** for the Device Sign-in details table on the right side of the screen.
+25. Select **Edit** below the *Device Sign-in details* grid on the right side of the screen.

 26. In the query, locate "LocationDetails".
 The query is using the parameter exported from the other query to filter results.

-27. Select **Done Editing** for the query.
+27. Select **Done Editing** at the bottom of the query.

-28. Select **Done Editing** for the workbook.
+28. Select **Done Editing** at the top menu for the workbook and close the workbook by selecting the 'x' in the top-right corner.
+Select **OK** to discard any changes.

 ### Task 2: Create a Workbook.

 In this task, you will create a new workbook with advanced visualizations.

-1. Select **Workbooks** in the Azure Sentinel portal.
+1. Go back to the **Workbooks** area of the Azure Sentinel portal.

 2. Select **+ Add workbook**